Quantinuum announces $1.05 billion IPO targeting $12.7 billion valuation

 What happened

-Quantinuum has announced its intention to raise $1.05 billion through an initial public offering (IPO) in the United States.
-The company is targeting a valuation of $12.7 billion by marketing approximately 21 million shares, priced between $45 and $50 each.
-This announcement reflects the growing interest in quantum computing technology, particularly its implications for encryption and blockchain security.
+Quantinuum has announced its intention to conduct an initial public offering (IPO) in the United States, targeting a valuation of $12.7 billion.
+The company aims to raise $1.05 billion by marketing approximately 21 million shares priced between $45 and $50 each.
+This move comes amidst a growing interest in quantum computing technology, particularly concerning its implications for encryption and blockchain security.

 The Context